Social Media Time Alternatives Calculator

-In July 2017 WIRED magazine wrote that notifications take away user's control over their phone.
-In a sense, it’s them that dictate how often you should use your phone and not you who does it.
+In July 2017, WIRED magazine wrote that notifications take away users' phone control.
+In a sense, they dictate how often you should use your phone, not you.

-So go to „Settings” and try to disable notifications in as many apps as it is possible.
-Leave enabled only those that are essential, so probably messaging, phone and e-mail.
+Settings and try to disable notifications for as many apps as possible.
+Leave enabled only those that are essential, so probably messaging, phone, and e-mail.
 Everything else is just time-wasting.

 Delete needless apps

-Some might still feel the need to check social media every once in a while even with notifications disabled.
+Some might still feel the need to check social media occasionally, even with notifications disabled.
 The remedy to that is simple - deleting the apps you feel addicted to.

 How many times it’s your instinct to open the Facebook or Twitter app while commuting or waiting for someone?
-Not only does it take your time (which you can use better like reading a book), but also makes your mind less sophisticated.
+Not only does it take time (which can be better spent), but it also makes your mind less sophisticated.

-Most social media are also available on a desktop.
+Most social media are also available on desktops.
 Probably nothing will happen if you check it only at home.

 Use your phone more often

-A long, long time ago mobile phones were used mainly for calling.
+A long, long time ago, mobile phones were mainly used for calling.
 If you wanted to talk to your friend or family, you just dialed their number.
-Text messages and now Snapchat changed the landscape of social interactions.
+Text messages and other messaging apps have changed the landscape of social interactions.

-Calling can also take a lot of time, but if you have important stuff to say, it’s better to hear somebody else’s voice.
+Calling can also take a lot of time, but it’s better to hear somebody else’s voice if you have important stuff to say.
 Keep it real.

 Have you ever tried to avoid any social media interactions?
-No snaps, no photos, no texting, no twitting?
-It can be healthy to keep away from your phone and computer for a while.
+No snaps, no photos, no texting, no tweeting?
+It can be healthy to stay away from your phone and computer for a while.

 Just do it for a day, maybe for just a couple of hours.
 You will soon realize how much you can achieve without all those apps bugging you.

-Enabling your „silent mode” gives you a perspective that you rarely get when constantly checking social media.
-It might become a habit of opening all those apps just once in a day.
+silent mode gives you a perspective that you rarely get when constantly checking social media.
+It might become a habit to open all those apps just once daily.